PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Problem setup

-Figure~\ref{sec:pinn:PINN_schematics} illustrates the network architecture of the proposed PINN, which consists of three major components, namely, the feature extraction network (a CNN), the neural network (an multi-layer perception (MLP)), and the physics-informed network.
-First, the glare-point shadowgraphy images are processed using a convolutional hourglass network \cite{Newell2016}, which extracts pixel-aligned features $I_i$ from the input image at the location $x,y$ on the image plane.
-The extracted image features along with their corresponding spatial coordinates $x,y$ are forwarded to an MLP.
+For the reconstruction of the 3D two-phase flow dynamics, we introduce image- and video-conditioned PINNs that leverage a tailored spatio-temporal feature extraction approach for the direct parameterization of PINNs with image data from optical measurements.
+Figure~\ref{fig:problem_setup} (C) illustrates the architecture of the proposed video-conditioned PINNs, comprising four main components: a convolutional feature extraction network (CNN), a temporal convolutional network (TCN, here referred to as the temporal fusion network), a multi-layer perceptron (MLP), and the physics-informed network.
+First, the glare-point shadowgraphy images are processed using a convolutional hourglass network~\cite{Newell2016}, which extracts pixel-aligned features $\mathcal{I}_i$ from the input images at the location $x,y$ on the image plane (orange blocks).
+This operation is performed simultaneously for a sequence of $N=5$ images, with the snapshot considered for reconstruction in the middle of the sequence.
+In the temporal fusion network, temporal correlations between the spatial pixel-aligned features $\mathcal{I}_i$ are extracted through 1D-convolutional operations.
+The extracted spatio-temporal features $\mathcal{F}_i$ (last blue block), along with their corresponding spatial coordinates $x,y$, are forwarded to the MLP.
+To preserve sharp spatial information of the considered time step, the pixel-aligned features from the central image are directly forwarded to the MLP as well.
 Additionally, the temporal coordinate $t$ and the spatial coordinate $z$ are given as inputs to the MLP.
-The MLP predicts the phase distribution $\phi$, the three components of the velocity vector $\vf{u}=(u,v,w)^T$, as well as the pressure $p$ at $x,y,z,t$.
-The residuals of the single-field two-phase Navier-Stokes, continuity and interface evolution equations are computed using automatic differentiation applied to the predicted output with respect to the spatio-temporal input coordinates.
-These residuals form the basis for physics-informed loss terms, i.e., the continuity equation ($L_{Conti}$), the advection equation governing the interface ($L_{Adv}$) and the Navier-Stokes momentum equations ($L_{NSE,j}$), with $j=(x,y,z)$.
+On this basis, the MLP predicts the phase distribution $\phi$, the three components of the dimensionless velocity vector $\vf{u}^*=(u^*,v^*,w^*)^T$, as well as the dimensionless pressure $p^*$ at $x,y,z,t$.
+The point-wise residuals of the single-field two-phase Navier-Stokes, continuity, and interface evolution equations are computed using automatic differentiation applied to the predicted output with respect to the spatio-temporal input coordinates.
+These residuals form the basis for physics-informed loss terms, \emph{i.e.}, the continuity equation ($\loss_\text{Conti}$), the advection equation governing the interface ($\loss_\text{Adv}$) and the Navier-Stokes momentum equations ($\loss_{\text{NSE},j}$), with $j=(x,y,z)$ (see equations~\ref{eq:dimensionless_NSE} --~\ref{eq:CahnHilliard} in the Supplementary Materials).
 Each loss term is defined as the mean squared error (MSE) of the respective residuals.
-In addition to these physics-informed losses, ground truth labels for the velocity and pressure fields, as well as surface meshes of the gas-liquid interface, are extracted from numerical simulations.
-These labels are used to define data loss terms for the predicted quantities $\phi,u,v,w,p$, computed as the MSE between the predictions and ground truth.
-The joint neural networks are trained on a composite loss representing the weighted sum of the physics-informed loss terms and the data loss terms
+In addition to these physics-informed losses, ground truth labels for the phase distribution, velocity, and pressure fields are extracted from numerical simulations to define data loss terms ($\loss_\text{Data}$) for the predicted quantities $\phi,u^*,v^*,w^*,p^*$, computed as the MSE between the predictions and ground truth.
+The weights $\theta$ of the joint neural networks are updated by minimizing the composite loss representing the weighted sum of the physics-informed and data loss terms